Triads-Developer/Facebook_Dashboard/README.md

 Introduction
 Social media has become an essential part of political campaigns and can influence the political discourse.
 However, monitoring and analyzing vast amounts of data is challenging.
-In this project the <a href="https://triads.wustl.edu"  [TRIADS] () development team takes existing CrowdTangle election data and transforms it into dynamic dashboards.
+In this project the <a href="https://triads.wustl.edu">  TRIADS </a> development team takes existing CrowdTangle election data and transforms it into dynamic dashboards.

 #CrowdTangle: Social Media Analytics Tool